-The power-delay product of the proposed 8-bit is higher than that of the regular SQRT CSLA by 5.2% and the area-delay product is lower by 2.9%.
-However, the power-delay product of the proposed 16-bit SQRT CSLA reduces by 1.76% and for the 32-bit, 64-bit and by as much as 8.18%, and 12.28% respectively.

-input (a sequence of numbers, resulting from sampling and quantizing an analog signal) and produces a digital output.
+The delay product of the proposed 16-bit is less than that of the regular SQRT CSLA the delay for our proposed design is 15.205ns and the delay for regular design is 17.413ns.
+However, the power-delay product of the proposed 16-bit SQRT CSLA. input (a sequence of numbers, resulting from sampling and quantizing an analog signal) and produces a digital output.